echeran/smile-of-murugan/webbook/chapter18.md

 writer of voluminous novels, R. Krishnamurti-Kalki (1899-1954) who was much more popular but no doubt much less of a true artist than Putumaippittaṉ.
 The two had however something in
-common: they both belonged to the *maṟumalarcci națai* line.
+common: they both belonged to the *maṟumalarcci naṭai* line.
 There were tremendous differences among the writers of this group—in their *sujets,* ideology, political views, skills, importance and populaarity, and even in their language and style.
 But all of them had